 Please reach us at info@FriendsofCrossBarSRMA.org if you cannot find an answer to your question.

-Special Recreation Management Areas (SRMAs): The BLM’s land use plans may designate SRMAs to provide specific for recreational opportunities, such as developing trailhead areas for hikers, mountain bikers, horseback or other permitted users.
+Special Recreation Management Areas (SRMAs): The BLM’s land use plans may designate SRMAs to provide specific use for recreational opportunities, such as developing trailhead areas for hikers, mountain bikers, horseback or other permitted users.

 The Bureau of Land Management (BLM) is an agency within the United States Department of the Interior responsible for administering federal lands.
 Headquartered in Grand Junction, Colorado, and with oversight over 247.3 million acres (1,001,000 km2), it governs one eighth of the country's landmass.